info441-au24/final-project-HrudhaiUmas/README.md

 6. As a restaurant owner, I want to upload food items from my restaurant and be able to include dietary information so my customers can get a better idea of what we provide.

-# retrieving or updating user info
-App.jsx now has a useEffect() for whenever the user changes, meaning that all the components get rerendered when this happens

-this means that user data is in App.jsx and needs to be passed down through props

-pass down the refreshUser to update anything

-# tutorial
-1.
-npm install

-2.
-to run the app in development mode,

-npm run dev

-to run it in production (what will be deployed),

-npm run build
-node ./bin/www

 # Link to deployed website
 URL: https://kushpatel.me/